tudurom/bsc-thesis/main.typ

 #figure(
   caption: [
-    The two kinds of string literals in Go: interpreted ("normal") and raw ("multi-line")
+    The two kinds of string literals in Go: interpreted ('normal') and raw ('multi-line')
     @gospec
   ]
 )[